Changissnz/2025_my_year_in_review/README.md

 to go through with my decision to exit the military while the night is still young.
-Living in a country that says it values "freedom" and "independence", and then not being able to find a stable job that guarantees financial stability, and then having to join the military more as a "last resort" to escape financial problems rather than any kind of genuine patriotism that cannot be recited as these cute little sailor anthems, is a kind of madness due to coercion by socioeconomic techniques.
+Living in a country that says it values "freedom" and "independence", and then not being able to find a stable job that guarantees financial stability, and then having to join the military more as a "last resort" to escape financial problems rather than any kind of genuine patriotism that cannot be recited like these cute little sailor anthems, is a kind of madness due to coercion by socioeconomic techniques.
 Don't get me wrong here.
 I'm not the one that always chickens out instead of going up to take a beating.
 But just taking a look at the state of affairs... who would I be fighting for?
 Would I even fight if I served in the US Navy, or would I just loaf around and sit on ships all day?
 Serious questions I had before bootcamp.
 I made my decision to exit because my soul told me so.
 Patriotism has never